Vainox215/Data_Transform/README.md

-# Salesforce-Odoo
+# Data-Transformation
-This project contains ETL scripts and data pipelines for migrating invoice data from Salesforce to Odoo, ensuring proper formatting and transformation.
+This project contains ETL scripts and data pipelines for migrating invoice data from CRM to CRM, ensuring proper formatting and transformation.
 The process includes:

 Invoice Formatting: Converting Salesforce invoice structures to match Odoo’s requirements.
 Product Value Modification: Adjusting product price, tax rates, or other attributes during migration.